Before you go to leave, be sure to read these 50 essential Europe travel tips that you help you travel Europe like a pro!

 27. Stay Connected Abroad

 I don’t know about you, but I literally cannot live without my phone.
 It’s not because I’m addicted to technology (ok maybe I am) But seriously, maps, UBER, etc…so hard to live without those things, especially when traveling!
-Stay connected by either getting a local SIM Card (most airports will have kiosks where you can rent or buy one, or you can just buy one online here) or use a VPN like Skyroam, Express VPN.
+Stay connected by either getting a local SIM Card (most airports will have kiosks where you can rent or buy one, or you can just buy one online here) or use a Portable WiFi device like Skyroam, Express VPN.
+Learn more about why you need a VPN here.

 28. Learn a few words of the local language